Nearsoft/jobs/readme.md

 * Nice to have: Scrum or Kanban Management Experience

 ## Product Designer
 ⭐️

 ### Role Definition

 * Helping UX team and clients to ensure the project is well defined and running smoothly
 * Educating Key Stakeholders in the product development process
 * Able to identify, solve and prevent problems to happen during the product development process
 * Encourage innovation and technology best practices inside Nearsoft
 * Elaborate client proposals and project estimates
 * Continuously implement strategies to improve team and projects performance
 * Test assumptions and measure success in projects and team strategies
 * Provide user perspective to development teams to help them redefine their products.
 * Plan, design, test and measure UX projects
 * Create user flows, wireframes and prototypes that accurately communicate product functionality
-* Design high fidelity user interfaces that reflects ux findings and business objectives with feasible implementation for dev teams
+* Design high fidelity user interfaces that reflects UX findings and business objectives with feasible implementation for development teams
 * Create and perform presentations that communicate design intent to both internal and external teams, and justify design value and advocate for users’ needs
 * Collaborate with UX researchers, designers, marketing, developers and stakeholders to produce high quality digital products
 * Create and share product development content in the software industry